dylangilson/dylangilson.github.io/README.md

 - [License](#license)

 ## React Website
-A Portfolio website written using ReactJS and hosted on Github Pages
+A Portfolio website written using ReactJS and hosted on Github Pages.
+This React project uses styled components to add css styling to HTML elements.
+React particles are used to do the Hero Section's background

 ## Features
 * Navigation Bar (Header)